centreon/centreon-documentation/cloud/security/security.md

 This document defines and describes the main characteristics of the security management system that the Centreon teams implement around the Centreon Cloud product.
 Centreon's ISMS aims to follow security best practices and tends towards compliance with reference standards, such as ISO 27001.

-Centreon realizes how important to their clients is the data entrusted to them, and applies strict security practices, always striving to improve, so as to guarantee the best protection level for the assets in their care.
+We realize the importance for customers of the data entrusted to Centreon, and we apply strict security practices, always striving to improve, so as to guarantee the best protection level for the assets in our care.

 ## Security governance